How to de-stress without drinking

 Are you caught in this trap?

 Finding relief from work-related stress by hitting the bottle regularly is the last thing you should do.
 Why?
 Because the more you drink, the more you’ll need to drink in future, in order to feel the relief that you crave.
 Your body’s tolerance for alcohol will rise in tandem with your escalating alcohol consumption.
 That means you’ll need to drink more and more heavily as the years pass, or you won’t find the respite you seek in drinking at all.
-If you’re not careful, you’ll put yourself at an increased risk of developing a life-threatening health condition or disease, which will mean you may not even be here to enjoy the rewards of all that hard work you’ve put in over the years.
+If you’re not careful, you’ll put yourself at an increased risk of developing a life-threatening health condition or disease as well as develop an alcohol addiction.

 The solution is, of course, to simply not drink at all – to cease drinking altogether.
 However, to quit drinking for good, most alcoholics need professional help.